8 ArchR workflow and different weight methods

 ## Success!

-5.7 Generate regulons
+8.7 Generate regulons

 A long format data frame, representing the inferred regulons, is then generated.
 Three columns are important:

-- target gene
+- target genes (target)

-- peak to gene correlation between tf and target gene
+- peak to gene correlation between tf and target gene (corr)

 ## DataFrame with 2612934 rows and 10 columns